seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Well, well, thou hast a careful father, child;
 One who, to put thee from thy heaviness,
 Hath sorted out a sudden day of joy,
-That thou expect’st not nor I look’d not for.
+That thou expect'st not nor I look'd not for.

 **JULIET**
 Madam, in happy time, what day is that?